 In a way, I was lucky not to have any of the major organs affected.
 But yet it’s still hard to comprehend and come to terms with, yet life carries on.
 I hope that it can be controlled and that it doesn’t progress further for a while.

 I have treatment every 3 weeks for life, forever.
-I will have to continue this treatment otherwise the cancer will return and spread so that’s why you have to continue with the regime.
-The treatments hope to control the cancer.
-Again people don’t understand this, yes I may have hair on my head and be able to exercise but I have an incurable disease and that’s why I have to continue going to The Christie every 3 weeks.
+I will have to continue treatment otherwise the cancer will return and spread.
+A treatment may fail to help stop the cancer and progression means you have to use another line of treatment.
+Treatment hopes to control the cancer.
+Again people don’t understand this, yes I may have hair on my head and be able to exercise but I have an incurable disease.

-I have my bad days, days when I get a migraine from the treatment and I cannot function, aches and pains due to the drugs that I’m on, pain from the peripheral neuropathy in my toes and fingers but currently I’m doing OK.
+I have my bad days, days when I get a migraine from the treatment and I cannot function, aches and pains due to the drugs that I’m on, pain from the peripheral neuropathy in my feet (worse) and fingers but currently I’m doing OK.

 The figures are shocking, 12000 people die every year, from secondary breast cancer, 1000 die every month in the UK alone.
 Worldwide around 1430 die EVERY DAY.
 There is no cure.
-Yes, people are living with and beyond cancer but the average of 3 years life expectancy with secondary breast cancer is still hard to accept.
+Yes, people are living with and beyond cancer but the average of 2-3 years life expectancy is still hard to accept.
 This is not yet a chronic disease and people are dying much too young.
+We need a CURE.

 I created an infographic to explain this and to help primary patients recognize symptoms of secondary breast cancer.